Julianna Zobrist: Music career

 Her music recording career commenced in 2008 with the recording of the extended play The Tree, released on January 8, 2009.
 She released Say It Now, another extended play, on April 17, 2012.
 The first studio album, Shatterproof, was released on July 1, 2016.
 Her two singles from the album, "The Dawn" and "Alive", both charted on the Billboard magazine charts.
 Her single "The Dawn", peaked at No. 30 on the Christian AC Indicator chart.
 The second single, "Alive", peaked at No. 48 on the Christian Digital Songs chart.
 She was named in the top-10 independent artist that should get signed by a major Christian music record label by 365 Days of Inspiring Media.
 She got to sing the national anthem for the Kansas City Royals, a team for which her husband played, and in 2016, with her husband playing for the Chicago Cubs, she sang "God Bless America" before game 4 at Wrigley Field of the 2016 World Series.

 Personal life

 Zobrist married Major League Baseball player Ben Zobrist in 2005.
 They have three children together: a son and two daughters.
 In May 2019, Ben Zobrist filed for legal separation in Tennessee, citing "inappropriate marital conduct", on the same day that Julianna Zobrist filed for divorce in Illinois.
-In a deposition for the divorce, Julianna Zobrist admitted to having an affair with the Zobrists' former pastor.
+In a deposition for the divorce, Julianna Zobrist admitted to having an affair with the Zobrists' former pastor and marriage counselor, Byron Yawn.